 Participation in Human Powered Vehicle events is also an established part of the College’s co-curricular program.
 An annual Human Powered Vehicle Grand Prix is a major feature of the school (and also the community) calendar.

 The College is committed to the welfare of its students.
 To this end a Student Services Coordinator is attached to each campus along with a Careers teacher at the McBride campus.
 A Managed Individual Pathways (MIPs) Coordinator works at each campus and there is also significant support through the Disabilities and Impairment program.

 The staff at Wonthaggi Secondary College are dedicated professional educators who place importance on quality teaching and professional development.
 Through a well established pastoral care program the College provides a caring, supportive environment whilst also encouraging teamwork, leadership and a sense of belonging.
 Students are encouraged to develop leadership skills through the Peer Support and Mediation Program, the Student Representative Council and as elected student leaders.

 Extensive recreational, sporting and educational facilities are available.
-These include a gymnasiums (2 at the Dudley campus), libraries, canteens, computer centres, theatrette/drama room, courts and ovals or playing fields.
+These include 2 gymnasiums at the Dudley Campus, a three court stadium at the McKenzie Campus, libraries, canteens, computer centres, theatrette/drama room, tennis courts, ovals and playing fields.
+The College also enjoys access to extensive community recreational facilities including the indoor heated pool, local beaches and coastal reserves.
 The College also enjoys access to extensive community recreational facilities including the indoor heated swimming pool, local beaches and coastal reserves.